Updated: Dec 5, 2021

 I have to say, we have been extremely lucky with this trip.

-We ticked all the boxes: several close encounters with whales and orcas, navigating under the nordic lights, using the wind to propel our sailboat and anchor for the night in wild and remote area.
+We ticked all the boxes: several close encounters with whales and orcas, navigating under the nordic lights, using the wind to propel our sailboat and anchored for the night in wild and remote area.

 On top of this, the opportunity to photography stunning landscapes dimmed in surreal lights.